RickCogley/octopress-all/source/_posts/2012-06-10-linkedin-listing-esolia-and-other-tokyo-companies-incorrectly.markdown

-Even though we’re not able to respond individually to numerous recommendations we receive, we’d like to invite you to check out the LinkedIn Blog http://blog.linkedin.com for the latest notifications on site improvements.
-It’s our way of keeping you and our other members informed on all the exciting work we’re doing behind the scenes.
+Even though we're not able to respond individually to numerous recommendations we receive, we'd like to invite you to check out the LinkedIn Blog http://blog.linkedin.com for the latest notifications on site improvements.
+It's our way of keeping you and our other members informed on all the exciting work we're doing behind the scenes.